We Help Pharmaceutical Professionals Report Fraud and Maximize Cash Awards

 - Pharmacy benefits manager fraud: Failure of third-party pharmacy benefit manager (PBM) networks (Medicare Part D Prescription Drug Plans, Medicare Advantage Plans, Federal Medicaid programs) to properly process prescriptions, negotiate prices and manage rebates with drug manufacturers and pharmacies, including retaining rebates, classifying rebates as purchase discounts, dispensing expired products, redistributing returned products and therapeutic switching.

-Our pharmaceutical whistleblower advocates are world renown for representing whistleblowers in the most complex cases of pharmaceutical fraud.
+Our pharmaceutical whistleblower advocates are world renowned for representing whistleblowers in the most complex cases of pharmaceutical fraud.
 The Pharmaceutical Integrity Coalition continues unrivalled success in earning record whistleblower awards for U.S. and international pharmaceutical industry professionals with knowledge of pharmaceutical fraud.

 To report pharmacy fraud, contact the Pharmaceutical Integrity Coalition toll free worldwide at +1 202.780.9957 or report anonymously at [hidden email].